 I did discuss with many people in Benghazi the recent reports about alleged abuses of human rights by the rebels in treating captured pro-Gaddafi fighters.
 One rebel commander from El Zintan in the Western Mountain area, where the reports originated, told me he has not witnessed such incidents himself but that he is not going to discard that such abuses might have happened.
 He assured me that if they did, it would be a personal initiative by some rebels, and not following any instructions by any commander.
 He said: we make mistakes too.

-National Transitional Council (NTC), said to me that these abuses might have been committed only in the very beginning, have not happened again since and will not happen again.
+Another activist, now a member of the National Transitional Council (NTC), said to me that these abuses might have been committed only in the very beginning, have not happened again since and will not happen again.

 Such abuses should be taken seriously but would not compare to what Gaddafi is doing and has been doing to his countrymen for decades.
 The stories you hear from people are horrific.
 Men hung in the streets and left to rot in the son for days while their families watched, during Ramadan.
 People massacred in jails.
 Torture.
 Rape.
 You name it.